 Comments can and should be added before every state change.
 This means the next person is aware of any amends, ideas or instructions that need to be reviewed and considered.

 Roles in Workflow

 There are three potential roles in a publishing team.
 They are:

 There are five potential states content can be in.
 They are:

 Global and local publishing roles

 There are two types of roles in Invotra – global and local.
-As the name suggests, global roles give users intranet-wide permissions, whereas local roles are locked down to specific areas and sections
+As the name suggests, global roles give users site-wide permissions, whereas local roles are locked down to specific sections

-Our 4 separate publisher roles can be global or local.
-To make someone a global manager, publisher, editor, etc, you must do so as a Webmaster
+Our 3 separate publisher roles can be global or local.
+To make someone a global publisher, editor, or author, you must do so as a webmaster

 1. Access a user’s profile

 3. Select the ‘GLOBAL ROLES’ tab